fredocastillo/fullstack-boilerplate/libs/backend/database/src/lib/postgres/README.md

 - Point to compiled `.js` files if using the CLI (`dist/**`)
 - Include only one `DataSource` in the CLI entrypoint file

-> Would you like us to generate a sample `data-source.ts` file for CLI-based migrations?

 ---

 ## 📁 Files Included